-Cropland management must result in a soil erosion rate of Tolerable (T) rates or less, minimized soil compaction, a positive Soil Conditioning Index (SCI) of 0.1 or higher (or equivalent positive trend shown by a soil health assessment).
+Minimize soil compaction, maintain a positive Soil Conditioning Index (SCI) of 0.1 or higher (or equivalent positive trend shown by a soil health assessment).
+For small areas visual observation and professional judgement based on site characteristics, soil types and input on the rotation, tillage, mulching, inputs can document a positive condition.
+(NPPH reference)

-The SCI, or other NRCS approved, science-based soil health assessments may be used in lieu of SCI.
-The SCI value for each field must equal or exceed zero indicating that SOM is maintained or improving for the crop rotation and management.
+The SCI, or other NRCS approved, science-based soil health assessments may be used.
+The SCI value for each field must exceed 0.1 indicating that SOM is maintained or improving for the crop rotation and management.
 Adjust crop rotation, cover crops, tillage practices, organic inputs, and other management factors, as needed, to build or maintain SOM.